MrFacundo/mrfacundo.github.io/README.md

 ## Getting Started

-1. (Optional) Pray to the deity of your choice
+1. (Optional) Pray to deity of your choice
 2.  `bundle install`
 3.  `npm i`
 4.  `npm start`

 ### Build & deploy

-God willing [this workflow](/.github/workflows/jekyll-gh-pages.yml) will build and deploy on every commit to `main`.
+[This workflow](/.github/workflows/jekyll-gh-pages.yml) will build and deploy on every commit to `main`, inshallah.